 A full-width zipper allows the clutch to open-wide.
 The steps below show how to add the end tabs for a professional finish.

-The exact fabrics we originally selected are no longer readily available, but to create a similar color-blast combination, we found some brand new options to love.
-Click on a swatch for more detail at Fabric.com.
+The exact fabrics we originally selected are no longer readily available, but it’s easy to create a similar color-blast combination, with a bold print and a coordinating solid.
+A muted quilting cotton print is best for the lining.

 Our clutch finishes at approximately 15″ wide x 11″ high when flat and 15″ wide x 7″ high when folded.